 Not only does BOEP select Collins courses and plan professor dinners and other events, but also serves as a funding board for residents who want to plan projects and programs that have an educational element to them.
 The educational focus doesn’t necessarily have to be academic.
 Example events include museum trips, science demonstrations, documentary screenings, caving trips, and so much more!

 Board of Governors

 Made up of representatives from each floor, BOG serves as an elected legislative body.
-BOG is the only funding board that will hear floor-specific or group-specific requests, though community event proposals are also accepted.
-Generally, anything goes as long as it provides something valuable to the community.
+BOG is the only funding board that will hear floor-specific or group-specific requests as well as community event proposals.
+Events funded by BOG cannot be open only to LLC members.
+Otherwise, generally anything goes as long as it provides something valuable to the Collins community.